Zilliqa/ZRC/zrcs/zrc-1.md

 | `symbol` | `String` | The symbol of the non-fungible token. |

 ### D. Mutable Fields

+Mutable variables represent the mutable state of the contract.
+They are also called fields.
+They are declared after the immutable variables, with each declaration prefixed with the keyword `field`.

 | Name | Type | Description
 |--|--|--|